brice/seven-adventure/Week1/README.md

 But there is more to do, every class could be extended dinamycally with metaprogramming techniques (exemple : Builder and ActiveRecord framework)

+### Day 3 : Self study

+Modify the CSV application to support an each method to return a CsvRow object.
+Uset method_missing on that CsvRow to return the valie for the column of a given heading.

+See acts_as_csv_module_row.rb